bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 They said, “Nothing.”

 ^36^ Then he said to them, “But now, whoever has a purse, let him take it, and likewise a bag.
-Whoever has none, let him sell his cloak, and buy a sword. ^37^ For I tell you that this which is written must still be fulfilled in me: ‘He was counted with transgressors.’^^ For that which concerns me is being fulfilled.”
+Whoever has none, let him sell his cloak, and buy a sword. ^37^ For I tell you that this which is written must still be fulfilled in me: ‘He was counted with transgressors.’^a^ For that which concerns me is being fulfilled.”
-^[22:37 Isaiah 53:12]
+^a^[**22:37** Isaiah 53:12]

 ^38^ They said, “Lord, behold, here are two swords.”